dmbluestate/bsd-dbt-streamlit/README.md

  - `API_TOKEN` - your DBT API key (for very obvious reasons we don't commit this to version control).

- - `DASHBOARD_USER` / `DASHBOARD_PASS` - username/password for the authorisation (please see
-below for why this is probably not a good thing to use).
-If you are always using the app locally, you likely will not require this, but can be useful if you want to host the app on an internal/external web page
+ - `DASHBOARD_USER` / `DASHBOARD_PASS` - username/password for the authorisation.
+If you are always using the app locally, you likely will not require this, but can be useful if you want to host the app on an internal/external web page.
+(NOTE: We **do not** recommend using this for securing an app long term, and you should use a proper SSO backed auth like okta, google, jumpcloud etc which would be much more robust)

  - `PROJECT_MAPPING` - This is mapping that links specific DBT project ids to a plain English name for displaying in the app.
 The project mapping is used to drive the select boxes that allow you pick specific projects to drill down to (if you have multiple projects of course).

- - `PROJECT_REPO_URL_MAPPING` - This is a mapping that maps the database you are using to the git repository where the code is stored, so you can view the queries of tables/tests that have failed in the browser
+ - `PROJECT_REPO_URL_MAPPING` - This is a mapping that maps the dbt adapter you are using (ie, `redshift`) to the git repository where the code is stored, so you can view the queries of tables/tests that have failed in the browser

 It's possible that this might be a bit Cazoo specific, but I hope it finds some use elsewhere.
 This comes from two main pieces;
 * When we have job failures, our analysts asked for a link directly to the repo for that file.
-* We currently have two main repos for DBT, one for all Big Query jobs and one for Redshift
+* We currently have two main repos for DBT, one for all Big Query jobs and one for Redshift, so having the ability to add multiple adapters is very useful for us

 These URLs are the 'base' url for our repos that link to the repo, branch, and the folder within.

 So as an example;

 https://github.com/MyCompany/MyRepo/tree/main/my_folder/

-This is a repo hosted on git, the repo is called MyRepo, has 'main' as the primary repo branch and within the repo all the dbt work is in a folder called my_folder.
+This is a repo hosted on git, the repo is called MyRepo, has `main` as the primary repo branch and within the repo all the dbt work is in a folder called `my_folder`.
 This logic should work with other major git providers (gitlab, bitbucket etc), but please let us know if you have difficulties!

 ### Contributing

 Contributions of new features or bugfixes are (very) welcome.
-Please though, if you would like to contribute, install our pre-commit hooks to ensure the code matches our formatting standards.
+Please, if you would like to contribute, install our pre-commit hooks to ensure the code matches our formatting standards.

 ```bash
 >> pre-commit install --hook-type pre-commit